Prof. Dr. Milena Rabovsky, Group leader

 I did my PhD at the Berlin School of Mind and Brain (Germany).
 After research stays at the University of Western Ontario (Canada), Stanford University (USA) and Freie Universität Berlin (Germany), I started as principal investigator and tenure track professor at the University of Potsdam.
-I try to better understand how language processing works in the brain, using neuroscientific evidence and computational modelling (see Overview).
+I try to better understand how language processing works in the brain, using neuroscientific evidence and computational modelling (see Overview and Publications, or this video of a recent talk).

 Yana Arkhipova, PhD student